 To lift a freeze on your TransUnion account, you can likewise visit https://freeze.transunion.com.
 (You’ll be prompted to create an account if you don’t have one.)
 You can also call 888-909-8872 or mail in the Lift section of the Security Freeze Form that was enclosed with your Security Freeze information letter.

 Should You Freeze Your Credit?

+When consumers have been victims of identity theft, it usually makes sense for them to freeze their credit to prevent the crook from opening additional accounts.
 For consumers who are just worried about the possibility of fraud — those who have been victim of a data breach at a retailer, for example, or who have had a single credit card compromised or a wallet lost or stolen — it may be overkill.
 Instead they may want to place a “fraud alert” on their credit file, which instructs creditors to verify the applicant’s identity before opening a new account.
-While a fraud alert does not lock down the file the way a freeze does, it can still be useful and it won’t require them to unfreeze their reports if they apply for credit, try to get a cell phone, etc.
+While a fraud alert does not lock down the file in the way a freeze does, it can still be useful and it won’t require them to unfreeze their reports if they apply for credit, try to get a cell phone, and so on.

 It’s a good idea for all consumers, fraud victims or not, to monitor their credit.
 At a minimum, it’s wise to take advantage of the opportunity to get your credit reports once a year for free from each of the major credit reporting agencies, which you can do on AnnualCreditReport.com.
 (You can also view two of your free credit scores on Credit.com.)
 If you do suspect fraud, subscribing to a credit monitoring service with alerts can be useful.